extendr/rextendr/tests/testthat/_snaps/use_extendr.md

     Code
       cat_file("src", "Makevars.ucrt")
     Output
-      # The default toolchain is used whether it's GNU or MSVC.
-      TOOLCHAIN ?= stable

       # Rtools42 doesn't have the linker in the location that cargo expects, so we
       # need to overwrite it via configuration.
       CARGO_LINKER = x86_64-w64-mingw32.static.posix-gcc.exe